DylanCavazos1/DylanCavazos1.github.io/artifacts/Enhancement One/ReadMe.md

 # Milestone Two: Software Design and Engineering

-This artifact was created to support my knowledge and experience with applying software design and engineering principles towards enhancing a program with a more modular and readable language such as Python.
+This enhancement was created to support my knowledge and experience with applying software design and engineering principles towards enhancing a program with a more modular and readable language such as Python.

 # Key Features:
 - Currently there is a 'Course' class and 'CourseManager_Python' class